semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

 ![Invite people to the organization](./img/invite-people.jpg)

 You can also add people without repository access by typing their GitHub usernames on the top input box and pressing **Invite**.

+See the [Okta integration](../../using-semaphore/okta) page to learn how you can manage users in bulk using SAML/SCIM.

 ## What have we learned?